Tight-tolerance lenses you can trust

 What Are Optical Lenses?

 These are devices people use to either focus light or disperse and diverge it.
-People can manufacture lenses out of one single substrate or out of many different substrates to have a more complex effect.
+Some can manufacture lenses out of one single substrate or out of many different substrates to have a more complex effect.

 Lenses work due to the altering of a ray of speed when it passes through different materials.
 As the lighting slows down or speeds up, the angle of travel for a single ray will change.
 Using this quality, a lens acts to redirect.